-After dark, the streets of London are quiet, and the sky is a hazy grey.
-Everything but the bars and restaurants are closed and, behind fogged windows that are smeared with condensation, people gather.
+After dark, the streets of London are quiet and the sky is a hazy grey.
+Everything but the bars and restaurants are closed and, behind fogged windows smeared with condensation, people gather.
 They are shadows behind the glass, mere outlines on display.

 Candle flames flicker on the linen-draped tables, and a faint melody seeps from beneath the door and into the streets.
 Jazz music.
 Clattering dishes.
 Laughter and loud, fluid conversation—the kind that only happens when everyone has had a drink, or two.

-The shadows move about the small and intimate dining room while a server carries a tray; another pours a bottle of wine.
-A chef and his line cooks move swiftly behind the open counter and a woman in a sequenced cocktail dress hugs a mic-stand like a long-lost lover; her voice is smoke and velvet.
+The shadows move about the small and intimate dining room while a server carries a tray; another pours from a bottle of wine.
+A chef and his line cooks move swiftly behind the open counter and a woman wearing sequences hugs a mic-stand like a long-lost lover; her voice is smoke and velvet.